5 Ways to Get WiFi In Your Apartment Now

 • Unlimited data included

-Cable internet is widely available with different providers offering mixed prices and bundle services.
+Cable internet is widely available with different providers that frequently offer bundled services.
 Three out of five homes have cable internet in the US alone.
-It also offers high speeds and sometimes unlimited data, depending on your provider.
+It also offers high speeds and might include unlimited data, depending on the provider.

 Cable internet uses a coaxial cable for a solid connection to your provider’s network instead of copper phone lines.
-This is the same cabling that connects to your cable TV service
+This is the same cabling that connects to your cable TV service, so most apartments are already wired for it.

 • Same-day installations